conniepope/giphy/README.md

 # giphy
-An adventure-theme, dynamic website using the Giphy API, Javascript and jQuery.
+An adventure-themed, dynamic website using the Giphy API, Javascript and jQuery.

 https://conniepope.github.io/giphy/